MicrosoftDocs/learn/learn-pr/bicep/deploy-azure-resources-by-using-bicep-templates/includes/4-define-resources-in-a-bicep-template.md

     :::image type="content" source="../media/4-storage.png" alt-text="Azure portal interface for the deployments with the one deployment listed and a succeeded status." border="true":::

-1. Select **`storage`** to see what resources were deployed, and then click **Deployment details** to expand it.
+1. Select the deployment that begins with **`storage`** to see what resources were deployed, and then click **Deployment details** to expand it.
 In this case, there will be one storage account with the name you specified.

     :::image type="content" source="../media/4-storage-details.png" alt-text="Azure portal interface for the specific deployment with one storage account resource listed." border="true":::